broadinstitute/cellpainting-gallery/README.md

 ## Available datasets

-All datasets are generated using Cell Painting unless indicated otherwise
+All datasets are generated using Cell Painting unless indicated otherwise.

+The first column indicates the prefix of the dataset in the gallery.
+E.g. the first dataset is located at `s3://cellpainting-gallery/cpg0000-jump-pilot`.

 | Name in Gallery                          | Description                                                                                                           | Publication to cite | IDR identifier |
 | ---------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ------------------- | -------------- |